zajayoma2030-glitch/Mathematical-Calculator/README.md

 ## Features Description
 	- Allows users to enter two or more numbers.
 	– Enables the user to find the difference between two numbers.
-	– Enables the user to multiply two or more real numbers and displays the product – Divides one number by another and shows the quotient – Prevents program from stopping unexpectedly when no input is given – Clearer and more user-friendly messages and prompts for better usability
+	– Enables the user to multiply two real numbers and displays the product – Divides one number by another and shows the quotient – Prevents program from stopping unexpectedly when no input is given – Clearer and more user-friendly messages and prompts for better usability